コンテンツにスキップ

 EMot: Purchase digital tickets here

-[Odawara] Parents and children make Odawara lanterns
+[Odawara] Parent and child make Odawara lanterns

 After about two hours on the train, we arrived at Odawara Station.